PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 > >
 > > Host directories external to the current directory are not visible!
 How can we fix this?
 Read on...
 > {: .solution}
->
+{: .challenge}

 > ## What happens on Pawsey HPC sytems?
 >
-> This example won't work as expected on Zeus, Magnus and other Pawsey HPC.
+> This last example won't work as expected on Zeus, Magnus and other Pawsey HPC machines.
 > This is due to site defaults that are meant to make users' life easier.
+In particular, `/group` and `/scratch` are bind mounted by default.
 > {: .callout}
-{: .challenge}

 ### Bind mounting host directories